Hunters Moon Hotel was originally called Salcombe House and was built in approximately 1791, by a Mrs Brutton.

 In 1810 Reverend William Jenkins (who was Lord of the Manor) lived here whilst his house in Vicarage road was used as a lodging house.
-Later the lease was passed to Sir William Cockburn and then in 1841 to Sir Charles John Cornish.
+Later, the lease was passed to Sir William Cockburn and then in 1841 to Sir Charles John Cornish.

 Sir William Cockburn (whose first wife was the sister of Sir Robert Peel) became the Dean of York.
-It has been said that the Dean was the first person in the valley to be seen carrying and umbrella!
+It has been said that the Dean was the first person in the valley to be seen carrying an umbrella!

-The houses history then seems to disappear with hardly any mention.
+The house’s history then seems to disappear with hardly any mention.
 We do know that it was used in the war for recuperating soldiers.
-By the 1940s its name had changed to Bishops Court and was run as an Hotel.
+By the 1940s, its name had changed to Bishops Court and was run as an Hotel.

 * Hunters Moon was named after a Georgian House in an Ivor Novello play called “Perchance to Dream”.
-Mr and Mrs AEK Fisher loved the theatre and amateur dramatics and decided, if they were ever lucky enough to own a Georgian House they would use the name.
+Mr and Mrs AEK Fisher loved the theatre and amateur dramatics and decided, if they were ever lucky enough to own a Georgian House, they would use the name.